gbrucepayne/freeboard-lora/README.md

-# freeboard-lora
+# freeboard.io
-scripts for manipulating data prior to dashboard creation
+Javascript for manipulating data used in freeboard.io dashboards.